CleverStack/angular-seed/README.md

 ## Documentation

-See [cleverstack.io](http://cleverstack.io/documentation/#frontend) for more detailed information on the Angular seed.
+See [cleverstack.io](http://cleverstack.io/documentation/#frontend) for more detailed information on the Angular seed or visit the [Getting Started Guide](http://cleverstack.io/getting-started/)

 ## Install